Urinary Tract Infection (UTI)

 • Fever or chills

-• Back pain or lower abdominal pain
+• Back pain or pain in lower abdomen

 Types of UTIs